Why Adalo Works for Building Apps with Flexnet ERP Data

 Creating Your Adalo Account

-To integrate external ERP data, you’ll need Adalo’s External Collections feature.
-This feature is available on the Professional, Team, or Business plans, which cost between $52 and $65 per month.
+To integrate external ERP data, you'll need Adalo's External Collections feature.
+This feature is available on paid plans starting at $36/month, which includes unlimited database records and no usage-based charges.
 External Collections enable your app to perform CRUD (Create, Read, Update, Delete) operations on external data via APIs.

 After creating your app, go to the Database tab and add your Flexnet data as an External Collection.
-Once this is done, you can move on to configuring DreamFactory to generate the APIs you’ll need for the integration.
+The platform's AI-assisted features can help streamline this process—Magic Start can generate complete app foundations from a description, while Magic Add lets you add features by simply describing what you want.
+Once your External Collection is configured, you can move on to configuring DreamFactory to generate the APIs you'll need for the integration.

 Connecting Flexnet ERP to Adalo Using DreamFactory